tribixbite/awesome/README.md

 *   [MagicBeansAI/magictunnel](https://github.com/MagicBeansAI/magictunnel) -
 *   [microsoft/wassette](https://github.com/microsoft/wassette) - Wassette: A security-oriented runtime that runs WebAssembly Components via MCP
 *   [BloopAI/vibe-kanban](https://github.com/BloopAI/vibe-kanban) - Kanban board to manage your AI coding agents
-*   [solana-foundation/kora](https://github.com/solana-foundation/kora) - Reference implementation for a Solana relayer.
-Provides a lib, rpc, and cli crate in order to enable gasless experiences on Solana.
+*   [solana-foundation/kora](https://github.com/solana-foundation/kora) - Implementation of a Solana relayer.
+Provides a lib and cli crate in order to enable signing experiences on Solana
 *   [tuananh/hyper-mcp](https://github.com/tuananh/hyper-mcp) - 📦️ A fast, secure MCP server that extends its capabilities through WebAssembly plugins.
 *   [lumina-ai-inc/chunkr](https://github.com/lumina-ai-inc/chunkr) - Vision infrastructure to turn complex documents into RAG/LLM-ready data
 *   [katanemo/archgw](https://github.com/katanemo/archgw) - The smart edge and AI gateway for agents.
 Arch is a high-performance proxy server that handles the low-level work in building agents: like applying guardrails, routing prompts to the right agent, and unifying access to LLMs, etc. Natively designed to process prompts, it's framework-agnostic and helps you build agents faster.